Bladder Cancer (cont.)

 - CT scan/MRI: A CT scan or MRI provides greater visual detail than can be afforded by an ultrasound exam and may detect smaller tumors in the kidneys or bladder than can be detected by an ultrasound.
 It can also detect other causes of bleeding more effectively than ultrasound, especially when intravenous contrast is used.

 - Cystoscopy and biopsy: This is probably the single most important investigation for bladder cancer.
 Since there is always a chance to miss bladder tumors on imaging investigations (ultrasound/CT/MRI) and urine cytology, it is recommended that all patients with bleeding in the urine, without an obvious cause, should have a cystoscopy performed by a urologist as a part of the initial evaluation.
 This entails the use of a thin tube-like optical instrument connected to a camera and a light source (cystoscope).
-It is passed through the urinary passage into the bladder and the inner surface of the bladder is visualized on a video monitor.
+It is passed through the urethra into the bladder and the inner surface of the bladder is visualized on a video monitor.
 Small or flat tumors that may not be visible on other investigations can be seen by this method, and a piece of this tissue can be taken as a biopsy for examination under the microscope.
 The presence and type of bladder cancer can be diagnosed most effectively by this method.
 In addition, fluorescence cystoscopy may be done at the same time; fluorescent dyes are placed in the bladder and are taken up by cancer cells.
 These cancer cells are visible (fluoresce) when a blue light is shined on them through the cystoscope and thus become visible, thereby making identification of cancer cells easier with this technique.

 - Newer biomarkers like NMP 22 and fluorescent in-situ hybridization (FISH) are currently in use to detect bladder cancer cells by a simple urine test.
 Some newer diagnostic tests are known as UroVysion, BTA, and the ImmunoCyt test.
 However, they have not yet achieved the level of accuracy to replace cystoscopy and cytology in the diagnosis and follow-up of bladder cancer.

 Find out what women really need.